fdeandres/CAT/README.md

-# CAT---Cyber-Attack-Taxonomy
+# CAT---Itelligence-Led CyberAttack Methodology
-Cyber Attack Taxonomy, CAT

 #Team:

   Mildrey Carbonell Castro;
   Francisco Luis de Andres Perez;
-  Francisco Jimenez del Castillo
+  Francisco Jimenez del Castillo;
+  Aaron Flecha Menéndez

+# CAT---Cyber-Attack-Taxonomy
+Cyber Attack Taxonomy, CAT

 This taxonomy was developed by the strong study of many other mature taxonomies and cyber attack analisis like the Cyber Kill Chain (Lockheed Marting), Diamond model, or the Mitre Att@ck.
 CAT is defined as the main strategy where Tactics, Technics and procedures are allocated.